 The benefit of planning this now is that time is on your side.
 Take this time to read scriptures, poetry, song lyrics, and whatever else you’re drawn to and want to include in your wedding ceremony.
-Lily also recommends revisiting the ceremony script a couple of months prior to the wedding as a reminder of what the day is really all about.
+Abbey also recommends revisiting the ceremony script a couple of months prior to the wedding as a reminder of what the day is really all about.

 Select your wedding songs.

 Many people are turning to music and the arts as a way to cope with the stress of COVID-19.
 If you find yourself listening to more tunes than usual, now could be a great time to take notice of your favourite go-to songs and start getting an idea of what you’ll want to play during your ceremony as well as your first dance and any other significant song selections.